Steam Turbine Parts Manufacturing

 High alloy studs are machined metal parts that ensure tight, reliable clamping for steam turbine casings.
 Blanks made of Inconel, stainless steel, or specialized alloys are machined to the stud’s profile.

 Inconel fasteners are made of high-strength, nickel-chromium-molybdenum superalloys.
 They’re designed to secure parts under extreme high-temperature and high-pressure conditions.
-Surface treatments may be necesary to meet precise tolerances.
+Surface treatments may be necessary to meet precise tolerances.

 Inlet Pipes